Judith Jarvis Thomson: Career

+Honors and awards

+In 1989, Thomson was elected to the American Academy of Arts and Sciences.

-In 2012, Thomson was awarded the Quinn Prize by the American Philosophical Association.
+In 2012, she was awarded the Quinn Prize by the American Philosophical Association.

 In 2015, she was awarded an honorary doctorate by the University of Cambridge, and in 2016 she was awarded an honorary doctorate by Harvard University.
 In 2016, she was elected a Corresponding Fellow of the British Academy.